crypto-com/thaler-docs/docs/getting-started/punishments.md

 - Byzantine Faults (Double signing)

-    A validator is said to make a byzantine fault when they sign conflicting transactions at the same height and round.
+    A validator is said to make a byzantine fault when they sign conflicting messages/blocks at the same height and round.
 Tendermint has mechanisms to publish evidence of validators that signed conflicting votes (it passes this information to ABCI application in `BeginBlock` request), so they can be punished by the application.

 :::tip Implementation note: